Josef Veltjens: World War II

 Veltjens was recalled into the Luftwaffe at the start of World War II.

 In August 1940, Veltjens, with the rank of Oberstleutnant (lieutenant colonel), served as Göring's personal emissary in negotiations with Finland just before the Continuation War.
 Despite his relatively low rank, he ended up dealing with Prime Minister Ryti and Marshal Mannerheim because of his close, albeit secret, prior relations with them before and during the Winter War.
 These negotiations resulted in a trade-off; German troops would have unhindered transit through Finnish territory in exchange for arms that the Finns could use against a threatened Russian encroachment.

 As a result of the so-called Veltjens-Agreement in 1941, German troops moved into Finland beginning on 8 June 1941.

 Oberst Veltjens' next assignment was as special plenipotentiary against black marketing in occupied Europe, beginning in May, 1942.
 It was his job to be sure only authorised German conglomerates bought the goods needed by that country.

 In 1943 during World War II, Veltjens also served as Göring's emissary to Benito Mussolini in Salò.
 He was to negotiate the distribution of the Italian National Reserves of gold bullion that had been removed from Rome to Milan by the SS.
 This involved its allocation as payment of Italy's debts on behalf of the various stakeholders, including the Kingdom of Italy, the new Italian Social Republic, Germany and lastly the Swiss National Bank as the major creditor.
 Before his subsequent flight from Milan to Rome to finalise aspects of his negotiations, Veltjens' pilot had been warned of the possibility of Allied fighters in the area, and elected to fly low across the Apennine Mountains.
-However, on 6 October 1943 the Junkers 52 crashed into Monte Cervellino, Veltjens and all but one of the crew died as a result.
+However, on 6 October 1943 the Junkers Ju 52 crashed into Monte Cervellino, Veltjens and all but one of the crew died as a result.

 Veltjens was originally buried in Italy, but his body was later transferred home to Lübeck, Germany.